-Rupture or leakage at normal operating pressure can also occur owing to degradation in the strength of the casing material, or because of corrosion or defects in the internal heat insulation.
+Rupture or leakage at normal operating pressure can also occur owing to degradation of the strength of the casing material, or because of corrosion or defects in the internal heat insulation.

-Usually the propellant dies down if the casing ruptures, but it can be reignited if it comes into contact with hot surfaces.
+Usually the propellant dies down if the casing ruptures, but it can be reignited if it for instance comes into contact with hot surfaces.